Mayham: Synopsis

 Paulie and a member of his crew burglarize an apartment belonging to Colombian drug dealers in Newark.
-The apartment is not empty as expected and a fierce firefight ensues, leading to the deaths of the building superintendent and two drug dealers.
-Paulie and Cary find a huge amount of money.
-The score contributes to rising tensions within the Soprano family: Silvio makes rulings on how the money, and Eugene's former Roseville bookmaking revenue, should be split.
+The apartment is not empty as expected and a firefight ensues, leading to the deaths of the building superintendent and two of the drug dealers.
+There is a huge score, but it contributes to rising tensions within the Soprano family: Silvio, now acting boss, makes rulings on how the money, and Eugene's former Roseville bookmaking revenue, should be split.
 None of the parties involved like his decisions.
 A reluctant boss, Silvio is later hospitalized after an asthma attack.
 In case Tony does not recover, Paulie and Vito delay paying the cut they owe to Carmela.

 Vito quietly starts a campaign to position himself as a potential new leader, maintaining a cordial relationship with the Lupertazzi acting boss Phil Leotardo, who is a second cousin of Vito's wife Marie.
-He also happens to be in the hospital when Meadow's fiancé Finn turns up and makes a threatening pass at him.
+He happens to be in the hospital when Meadow's fiancé Finn DeTrolio turns up, making a threatening pass at him.

 Christopher and Bobby confront A.J. when he attempts to buy a gun, intending to take revenge on Junior.
-Carmela sees a news report about the shooting, in which A.J. remarks that it is weird growing up in their family.
-She yells at her son, furiously telling him he is a "cross to bear", and then sobs in her room.
-The next day, she tells Dr. Melfi that while she knew what Tony was when she married him, their kids "don't decide who they're born to."
+Carmela sees a news report about Tony being shot, in which A.J. remarks that it is weird growing up in their family.
+She yells at her son, furiously telling him he is a "cross to bear", causing A.J. to angrily storm off, Hugh scolding her, and Carmela then sobs in her room.
+The next day, Carmela tells Dr. Melfi that while she knew what Tony was when she married him, their kids "don't decide who they're born to."

 Chris' passion for the movie industry is reborn.
 He has Benny Fazio and Murmur rough up screenwriter J.T.
 Dolan, and orders him to write a script for a slasher mob film he wants to produce.
 Chris later arranges a meeting with potential investors, the chief adviser and partner being Little Carmine.
-J.T. comes up with the title, Cleaver, and explains the premise to the investors, including Silvio, Vito, and Larry Boy Barese, but they seem confused about its plot.
+J.T. comes up with the title, Cleaver, and explains the premise to the investors, including Silvio, Vito and Larry Boy Barese, but they seem confused about its plot.
 Nevertheless, Chris assures them the film is a guaranteed success.

 Although only family members are allowed to see Tony, Silvio and Paulie are smuggled in by Carmela and Meadow.
 Alone with Tony, Paulie treats his unconscious boss to a tedious and discontented monologue about his current life.
 Tony's heart rate escalates steadily, but Paulie does not notice it until he goes into cardiac arrest.
 Hospital staff rush in.

 Tony's dream sequence from the previous episode has continued.